RichsaundersUKUS/resume/resume.md

 **Continuous Integration Testing**
 Setup bamboo and stash and help to configure their automated testing suite

-**Packaging components**
-Re-factored and improved the build systems of various components in order to support packaging each component into rpms greatly simplifying the deployment of these components.
-Setup a repository to distributed these rpm with an api so that automated build system can upload to them.

 **Metrics system**
 Help to implement parts of a large scale distributed metrics collection and visualization system